 10. Stavanger in Norway

-Last but not the least, Stavanger in Norway gives you the stomach-churning photo opportunities and terrific scenery from the cliff!
+Last but not least, Stavanger in Norway gives you the stomach-churning photo opportunities and terrific scenery from the cliff!
 It only takes two to four hours to get to the peak, with Pulpit Rock being a must-visit.
 Take a photo by the edge and enjoy the view of the clear waters!

 BONUS: How to Prepare for a Day Hike